guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 * make-esp32-m5stack-atom-lite-Hisense.yaml
 * make-esp32-TEMPLATE.yaml

-You create your own combinations by
+You can create your own custom make file with your own combinations of ESP32 board and IR signal map by...

-1 Cloning make-esp32-TEMPLATE.yaml
+1 Cloning make-esp32-TEMPLATE.yaml file
+2 Name your custom make file
 2 Editing your custom make file

 At the top of your custom make file are places to specify remote name, esp32 board, and desired IR mapping.

-Be sure to leave the ir-common-kuo/ prefix when you replaced the HARDWARE and IRMAP Also, do not move or rename existing files in ir-common-kuo/ subdirectory
+Be sure to leave the ir-common-kuo/ prefix intact when you replac the HARDWARE and IRMAP Also, your custom make file should be in the same directory as the sample make files.
+Do not move or rename existing files in ir-common-kuo/ subdirectory

+Here is the file section of a make file that you edit while making a custom make file.

 ```YAML
 # ============= BEGIN Configuration Options KUO ==========